 Reuseable Water Bottle – In Patagonia, there is absolutely no reason or place to buy plastic bottles of drinking water.
 Most of the water from the lakes, rivers and streams is so pure it’s drinkable so don’t be afraid to drink with mother nature puts right in front of you.
 To be on the safe side it’s a good idea to invest in a water bottle with a filter.
 I personally prefer a UV filtering system as they don’t affect the taste of the water and Patagonian water is delicious, by the way.
 Find my UV, self-cleaning water bottle here.

 A Good Digital Camera – The area is so photogenic so if you’re a photographer or you want to up your Instagram game then I highly suggest investing in a good DSLR or Mirrorless Camera.
 There are so many cameras to choose from nowadays to fit your budget.
-I personally shot these images with this Nikon 750D but this Sony a7R III is now my current camera.
+I personally shot these images with my old Nikon 750D but this Sony a7R III is now my current camera.

 TOP TIPS FOR TRAVELLING THE CARRETERA AUSTRAL CHILE

 ↠ When renting a car in the Carretera Austral do your research and go for the most economical model.
 Fuel in Patagonia costs considerably more than anywhere else in Chile (in some cases almost double).
 You can save yourself a lot of money by going for an economical vehicle.

 ↠ Opt for an Entel SIM card over any other company as Entel have the most coverage.
 I used WOM and I got no signal outside Puerto Montt, Cochrane and Coyhaique.